bpcurse/nextcloud-userexport/README.md

 - Choose which user metadata to export by selecting checkboxes
 - Click on "submit" and wait

+You can download a CSV formatted file for direct import by clicking a button on the results page.

+Simple mass mailing to all users on the list is also provided by a button on the results page.
+This will open your email application with a mailto: string containing all email addresses as bcc.
+You can change to 'cc' or 'to' by using a GET parameter.

 Do not use `http://` unless you have a very good reason to do so.
 The script will block outgoing plain HTTP connections and warn you unless you override this security measure with `!http://...`